 The currency of Denmark is the Danish krone (DKK).

-When crossing one of the external border control points of the European Union (EU), you must make a declaration to customs upon entry or exit if you have at least €10,000, or the equivalent in other currencies.
-The sum can be in cash, cheques, money orders, traveller’s cheques or any other convertible assets.
-This does not apply if you are travelling within the EU or in transit to a non-EU country.
-For more information on the EU legislation and links to EU countries’ sites, visit the web page of the European Commission on cash controls.
+If you are carrying more than €10,000 or the equivalent in other currencies, you must make a declaration to customs upon your entry or exit to the European Union.
+The sum can be in cash, cheque, money order, traveller’s cheque or any other convertible asset.
+This does not apply if you are travelling within the European Union or in transit to a non-EU country.

-Natural Disasters & Climate
+Natural disasters & climate

 - Date modified: